Search Menu

 Dr. Antonio Nores Martinez was, like his father before him, a physician, as well as a professor.
 But he began his adventure with the Dogo Argentino at 18 years old, an age when most young men are obsessed with things other than creating a dog with a stark white coat and an equally intense ferocity.

-It’s fortunate that Dr. Nores Martinez proceeded with such laser focus, as the foundation of his new breed – the Viejo Perro de Pelea Cordobés, or old fighting dog of Cordoba – was at that point teetering on the brink of extinction.
+It’s fortunate that Dr. Nores Martinez proceeded with such laser focus.
+At that point, the foundation of his new breed – the Viejo Perro de Pelea Cordobés, or old fighting dog of Cordoba – was teetering on the brink of extinction.
 But before that long-ago dog faded into the history books, Dr. Nores Martinez transformed it into the impressive white-coated athlete and hunter that we know today.

 As its name suggests, the old fighting dog of Cordoba was a master of the fighting pits, developed from generations of Old World mastiff-type dogs.
 The Cordoba dog was also a talented hunter, with one deal-breaking drawback – its understandably intense dog aggression.

 A century ago in Argentina, sportsmen brought down their game without firearms, using only a knife.
-To take part in this almost medieval exercise, a dog needed to not only be unerringly steady and brave, but also athletic enough to track his prey, agile enough to dodge tusk and claw, and powerful enough to hold his own in a fight to the death.
+To take part in this almost medieval exercise, a dog needed to be unerringly steady and brave.
+Plus, they had to be athletic enough to track their prey, agile enough to dodge tusk and claw, and powerful enough to hold their own in a fight to the death.

 Creating the Dogo Argentino

-Together with his younger brother Agustín, Dr. Nores Martinez crossed various breeds with Cordoba’s unrelenting fighting dog in an effort to give it the missing traits that would make it a peerless hunter and effective pack dog.
+Together with his younger brother Agustín, Dr. Nores Martinez crossed various breeds with Cordoba’s unrelenting fighting dog.
+He worked to give it the missing traits that he believed would make it a peerless hunter and effective pack dog.
 The Pointer enhanced scenting ability, while the harlequin Great Dane added height.
 The Bull Terrier contributed the white coat that has become the breed’s hallmark – as well as the occasional “pirate” patch that is sometimes present over one of the eyes (the only place where a Dogo can have an allowable black patch).
 Yet-another white breed, the rare Pyrenean Mastiff, imparted a steady, calm temperament, while the Boxer gave additional tractability as well as agility.
 The need for powerful jaws occasioned crosses to Bulldogs.

 Unfortunately, Dr. Nores Martinez himself did not live long enough to see his breed recognized on the international stage.
 Out bird-hunting without his Dogo in 1956, he was murdered, along with a friend, presumably in a botched burglary.